-Describe the intent of the function.

-⇒The application will make it clear to the user what the intention of all personal information is and make many fields optional.
+The application will make it clear to the user what the intention of all personal information is and make many fields optional.
 For example, it may be useful to enter student emails in so that generated reports can be sent to individual students.
 However, this is optional, and the policy will specify that these emails will not be shared or used for any other purpose.

-2.4.1.nf2.2 Feature 2: User data
+2.4.1.2 Feature 2: User data

-Describe the inputs to the function, including sources, valid ranges of values, timing considerations, operator requirements, and special interfacesUser data will not be stored for any other purpose other than generating reports.
-There will no extraneous data collected, such as location data, and all data can be easily deleted when requested..
+User data will not be stored for any other purpose other than generating reports.
+There will no extraneous data collected, such as location data, and all data can be easily deleted when requested.

-⇒⇒

-4Security4HTTPS
+2.4.2 Security

+2.4.2.1 HTTPS

 Hypertext Transfer Protocol Secure (HTTPS) will be used to communicate over the network between the client and the server.
 This protocol uses encryption to protect data while in transit, making it far less likely for data to be breached in a man-in-the-middle attack.